 MRI scanners are designed to capture a faint image of the target area by creating a very strong magnetic field around it.

 The strength of the magnetic field depends on the mass of the object to be scanned.
+You may book a private MRI anytime.

 Here’s how MRI scan is different from other body scans: